-Dr. Kaufmann serves as our Senior Vice President and Chief Scientific Officer pursuant to an employment agreement effective August 30, 2019, which provides for a continuous term and may be terminated by either party provided that the terminating party provides 90 days' written notice to the other party.
-We still maintain the right to terminate without notice for good cause.
+Dr. Kaufmann serves as our Senior Vice President and Chief Scientific Officer pursuant to an employment agreement effective August 30, 2019, which provides for a continuous term and may be terminated by either party provided that the terminating party provides 90 days' written notice to the other party, or by us without notice for good cause.
 Dr. Kaufmann is eligible to receive an annual bonus of up to 40% of his annual base salary, based upon achievement of individual and corporate performance objectives as determined by the Compensation Committee in its sole discretion.
-Pursuant to this agreement, Dr. Kaufmann's annual base salary was set to €290,000, approximately \$324,539 using a 2019 average exchange rate of 1.1191 U.S. dollars per euro (pro rated to \$108,176 for 2019).
+The Compensation Committee increased Dr. Kaufmann's annual base salary to €304,616 for the year 2021, approximately \$359,447 using an assumed 2021 exchange rate of 1.18 U.S. dollars per euro.